vime-js/vime/packages/core/README.md

 # @vime/core

-Vime is a customizable media player built with [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Vime is a customizable, extensible, accessible and framework agnostic media player.
 The `@vime/core` package contains the web components for the player, plugins, providers and UI elements that makeup the building blocks of Vime.

 ## Example